ewarodriguez/review-sentiment-analyzer/README.md

 # 📊 Multi-Engine Review Sentiment Analyzer

-An interactive **Streamlit** web application designed to evaluate and audit English text dynamically using **VADER** and **TextBlob** evaluation engines.
+An interactive **Streamlit** web application designed to evaluate and audit English text dynamically using **VADER** and **TextBlob** and **RoBERTa** evaluation engines.
 This application provides dual computational pipelines for isolated sandboxing and industrial-scale bulk file processing.

 **Target Application Context**: User feedback and reviews.
 ---